Army visits Colgate after Rucker’s 27-point outing - WTOP News

 Hamilton, New York; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Army faces Colgate after Jalen Rucker scored 27 points in Army’s 78-75 victory over the UTSA Roadrunners.
+BOTTOM LINE: Army visits Colgate after Jalen Rucker scored 27 points in Army’s 78-75 win against the UTSA Roadrunners.

 The Raiders have gone 2-2 in home games.
-Colgate is 2-6 in games decided by 10 or more points.
+Colgate gives up 73.2 points and has been outscored by 5.8 points per game.

 The Black Knights are 1-4 on the road.
-Army is the top team in the Patriot League with 37.5 points per game in the paint led by Josh Scovens averaging 10.0.
+Army is second in the Patriot League with 10.2 offensive rebounds per game led by AJ Allenspach averaging 3.3.

-Colgate’s average of 8.9 made 3-pointers per game this season is only 0.4 fewer made shots on average than the 9.3 per game Army allows.
-Army scores 6.9 more points per game (80.1) than Colgate allows to opponents (73.2).
+Colgate averages 67.4 points per game, 10.2 fewer points than the 77.6 Army gives up.
+Army averages 9.6 made 3-pointers per game this season, 1.6 more made shots on average than the 8.0 per game Colgate gives up.

-The Raiders and Black Knights square off Thursday for the first time in Patriot League play this season.
+The Raiders and Black Knights match up Thursday for the first time in conference play this season.

 LAST 10 GAMES: Raiders: 2-8, averaging 65.3 points, 26.8 rebounds, 13.3 assists, 6.5 steals and 1.7 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 74.2 points per game.